-Clarkston students will now have the chance to pursue construction technology classes, thanks to a new district program.
+Students in Grades 6-12 residing in Oakland County now have the chance to pursue construction technology classes at Clarkston Community Schools, thanks to a new district program.

-Clarkston Junior High School teachers Jeff Peariso and Steve Wyckoff will lead the program.
+Clarkston Junior High School teachers Jeff Peariso and Steve Wyckoff lead the program.

-“We wanted to give our kids more opportunities,” said Wyckoff, emphasizing that there is a growing need for workers in skilled trades.
+“We wanted to give our kids more opportunities to explore different careers” said Wyckoff, emphasizing that there is a growing need for workers in skilled trades.

-Construction projects will include birdhouses, toolboxes and gradually work up to larger projects.
+Construction projects will include birdhouses, toolboxes and gradually work up to larger projects, including real-life construction work around the Clarkston community.